 • Save

-Find the Fish Creek flowing through the park and into the Bow River on the east side.
+Fish Creek flowing through the park and into the Bow River on the east side.

-Situated in the south of Calgary, Fish Creek Park boasts more than 80 kilometres of interconnected pathways—about 30 kilometres paved and dirt trails for the rest.
+Situated in the south of Calgary, Fish Creek Provincial Park boasts more than 80 kilometres of interconnected pathways โ€” about 30 kilometres paved and dirt trails for the rest.
 In addition to great trails, you’ll find all kinds of wildlife in the park, like pelicans, owls, coyotes, deer, and more.
+A Calgary gem for cyclists, Fish Creek Park is a highly maintained provincial park with trail maps posted in multiple locations.

-This park is conveniently close to my house, at about 8 kilometres to the entrance near the McKenzie Meadows Golf Club.
-The Fish Creek Park bike trails connect to the Bow River Pathway and the Rotary/Mattamy Greenway, making it a great place to start or finish a ride.
+As one of the largest urban parks in Canada, Fish Creek easily makes my list.
+This park was conveniently close to my house, about 8 kilometres to the entrance near the McKenzie Meadows Golf Club.
+The Fish Creek Park bike trails connect to the Bow River Pathway and the Rotary / Mattamy Greenway, making it a great place to start or finish a ride.

 Read more: Biking in Edmonton: The Beautiful River Valley Trails